Banduk

 Banduk is a 1985 Australian television film shot in Nhulunbuy in East Arnhem Land, Northern Territory of Australia.

 Plot

-There is no dialogue in the film; the story is told in its imagery.
-The boy and girl (siblings) in the story (Banduk and Yalumul) realise that the ice-cream van owners are smuggling native animals out of Australia, including one of the Yolngu sacred animals, the red-collared lorikeet, or lindrij.
+There is no dialogue in the film.
+The story is instead told in its imagery.
+The boy and girl siblings in the story (Banduk and Yalumul) realise that the ice-cream van owners are smuggling native animals out of Australia, including one of the Yolngu sacred animals, the red-collared lorikeet, or lindrij.
 With the help of Banduk's grandfather, they manage to trap the smugglers and are given a reward.

-The sub-plot involves the children raising money to buy musical instruments for their band.
+The subplot involves the children raising money to buy musical instruments for their band.